 Overview and Basics

 Export Controls regulations are federal laws that prohibit the unlicensed export of certain types of technologies or information for reasons of national security, protection of trade or due to economic and trade sanctions.
 These regulations also restrict the transfer of this same material to foreign nationals within the US, which the government refers to as a “deemed export.”
 (For more information on this subject see Nov 11, 2004 COGR presentation entitled “Export Controls and Universities: Licensing Research?” by Robert Hardy.)
 If university research involves such specified technologies, these regulations may require the university to obtain prior approval (i.e., license) from the appropriate agency prior to allowing foreign nationals to participate in the research, engage in collaborative research with a foreign institution and/or share research results with persons who are not United States citizens or permanent residents.
 The consequences of violating these regulations can be quite severe, ranging from loss of research contracts to monetary penalties to jail time for the individual violating these regulations.
-It is the policy of Louisiana Tech University (La Tech) to comply with all US export control laws and regulations.
-Accordingly, La Tech has developed an export control compliance program and procedures to enable La Tech personnel and students to conduct their university business in accord with these laws.
+It is the policy of Louisiana Tech University to comply with all US export control laws and regulations.
+Accordingly, Louisiana Tech has developed an export control compliance program and procedures to enable Louisiana Tech personnel and students to conduct their university business in accord with these laws.

 These laws are promulgated and enforced by 3 governmental agencies.